Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: INTRODUCTION

 \section{INTRODUCTION}

-The nucleon polarized structure functions $g_{1,2}(x,Q^2)$ are important tools in the investigation of the nucleon substructure.
-In particular, they are vital elements for the understanding of the spin dependent parton distributions and their correlations.
-The $g_{2}(x,Q^2)$ structure function is important because it probes both transverse and longitudinally polarized parton distributions inside the nucleon.
-However, this function is also sensitive to the higher twist effects, such as quark gluon correlations which is not easily interpreted in pQCD, where such effects are not included and does not fade away even in big $Q^2$.
-So it seems to be very interesting to calculate it, because it is the only function which is related to quark-gluon interaction.
-Properties of $g_{2}$ can be clearly established in DIS using the Operator Product Expansion(OPE).
-Therefore, it makes possible to study contributions to the nucleon spin structure beyond the simple quark parton model.\\ The main purpose of this paper is to calculate transverse spin structure function, $g_{2}(x,Q^2)$.
-It requires to consider the twist-2 and the twist-3 contributions.
-While the twist-2 part is well understood, we present a simple method to extract twist-3 part.
-Since twist-2 part of $g_{2}$ requires the knowledge about $g_{1}$ structure function, a brief review of the latter will also be given.
-In doing so, we utilize the so-called valon model representation of the hadrons. \\ Finally we compare our results with the experimental data from E143 \cite{1}, E155 \cite{2,3}, and also with newly released data from HERMES \cite{4,5} groups.
-A comparison of our results with other phenomenological models is also given.

-The organization of the paper is as follows.
-In section 2, we briefly review how to calculate the polarized nucleon structure function in the valon model.
-In section 3 we calculate the $g_{2}(x,Q^2)$ spin structure function.
-We also discuss the numerical results, sum rules and the effect of higher twist on $g_{2}(x,Q^2)$.
-Then, we will finish with the conclusions.\\
+The nucleon polarized structure functions $g_{1,2}(x,Q^2)$ are important tools in understanding the nucleon substructure.
+In particular, they are indispensable elements for the understanding of the spin dependent parton distributions and their correlations.
+The $g_{2}(x,Q^2)$ structure function is important because it probes transversely and also longitudinally polarized parton distributions inside the nucleon. $g_{2}(x,Q^2)$ structure function is also sensitive to the higher twist effects, such as quark gluon correlations.
+They do not disappear even at large $Q^2$ values and not easily interpreted in pQCD \cite{shuryak1,shuryak2}.
+Since $g_{2}(x,Q^2)$ is the only function related to the quark-gluon interaction, learning about its behavior will render further insight into the spin structure of the nucleon beyond the simple quark parton model.\\ Thus, the main purpose of this paper is to calculate transverse spin structure function, $g_{2}(x,Q^2)$.
+As such, it requires considering both the twist-2 and the twist-3 contributions.
+Here we will present a simple method to extract twist-3 part.
+The twist-2 part is well understood, and requires knowledge about the $g_{1}(x,Q^2)$ structure function.
+Therefore, first we will briefly review $g_{1}(x,Q^2)$ in the context of the so called valon model representation of hadrons.\\ Finally, the outcome of our results is checked against the experimental data from \cite{abe,Anthony,E155x,HERMES,Airapetian}, and compared with other phenomenological models.\\ The lay out of the paper is as follows: In section 2, we briefly present a review of the polarized nucleon structure function in the valon model.
+Section 3 deals with the calculation of $g_{2}(x,Q^2)$ spin structure function and discusses the numerical results.
+We also provide some discussion on the effect of higher twists.
+Section 4 is devoted to the sum rules.
+Our conclusions are given in section 5.\\